Koukyosyumei/EvilProof/MEMO.md

 ## 7. Circom: A Closer Look

+### Signals

+Circuits in Circom work with signals, which are elements (or arrays of elements) from a finite field.
+These signals are declared using the keyword `signal`.
+Signals can be labeled as either `input` or `output`.
+If a signal is not explicitly marked as either, it is treated as an intermediate signal.
+When given an input signal, the witness generator produced by the Circom compiler calculates the values of all intermediate and output signals.

+### Operators

+The Circom compiler is responsible for generating both the witness calculator program and the Rank-1 Constraint System (R1CS) constraints.
+To do this, it provides several operators that are used to express both computations (for witness calculation) and constraints (for constraint generation).

+For example, the operators `<--` and `-->` are used for signal assignment, which is critical for witness generation.
+Meanwhile, the `===` operator is used for constraint generation.
+A statement like `a === b` tells the Circom compiler to generate a circuit that ensures `a` and `b` are equal.
+Circom offers the additional operators `<==` and `==>`, which perform both assignment and constraint generation at the same time.
+Note that any constraint in Circom should be a quadratic equation.

+### Execution vs Constraints

 Circom requires all constraints to be expressed as quadratic equations.
 However, developers can implement more complex algorithms by separating computation from constraints.
 For example:

 ```